 Uncover the hidden tales of mathematics and discover how it has shaped our world.
-Recommended for students aged 12 and over.
+Recommended for KS3 upwards (ages 11+).

 This page is for educational groups.
 For general visitor information, please see the main gallery page.